-NEISD searches for the most qualified, fully-credentialed candidates for principals’ consideration in filling teacher vacancies.
-With the challenge of meeting No Child Left Behind (NCLB) “highly qualified” standards, in addition to the requirements for credentials mandated by the Texas Education Agency, the vast majority of teachers hired in our district possess full state certification at the time of employment.
-These candidates will always be given preference in the screening and selection process for employment.
+The District searches for the most qualified, fully-credentialed candidates forprincipals’consideration infilling teacher vacancies.
+The majority of teachers hired in the district possess full state certification at the time of employment.
+These candidates will be given preference in the screening and selection process for employment.

-However, in identified “critical needs” areas, NEISD principals may also give consideration to candidates who have been admitted to those Alternative Certification Programs (ACP’s) with official approval and sanction by the Texas Education Agency.
-There are also a few local and regional Post-Baccalaureate programs leading to Masters Degrees and Teacher Certification in “critical needs” areas whose candidates are given consideration by NEISD.
+In identified “critical needs” areas, principals may give consideration to candidates admitted to Alternative Certification Programs (ACP’s) with official approval and sanction by the Texas Education Agency.
+There are a few local and regional post-baccalaureate programs leading to master’s degrees and teacher certification in “critical needs” areas whose candidates may also be given consideration.

-NEISD will only consider ACP teacher candidates* for the following “critical needs” shortage areas to complete field experience/clinical teaching requirements.
+The District considers ACP teacher candidates, which have taken and passed content area TExES certification exam, for the following “critical needs” shortage areas to complete field experience/clinical teaching requirements.

 - Special Education

 - Bilingual/English as a Second Language (All Level)